RaifCoonjah/cool404page/README.md

 - A switch to go from Day Light to Dark Light.
 - Live Search based on xml.
 - More Designs and Colors, from Ferarri red to Banana yellow!
-- Add icons in the buttons.
+- ✅ | Add icons in the buttons.
+(Has been implemented in the lastest update, check release page!)
 - Reduce website size even more.
 - ✅ | AMOLED Theme (100% Black) - (Has been implemented in the lastest update, check release page!)